Tornadoes of 1962: January 5–6

 The first two tornadoes of the year struck Crestview, Florida at F2 intensity with the first one killing one, injuring 30, and kicking off an outbreak of 11 tornadoes across the Southeast.
 Later, another F2 tornado hit Destin, Florida.
 The next day, an F1 tornado injured one in Plum Branch, South Carolina.
 Overall, the outbreak killed one and injured 31.

 February

 There were 25 tornadoes confirmed in the US in February.

 February 11 (Denmark)

-A high-end F3 tornado caused severe damage to the town of holstebro & nearby areas.
+A high-end F3 tornado caused severe damage to the town of Holstebro and nearby areas.
 The tornado reached 500 meters wide (546.8 yards), and traveled 13 kilometers.
-This is the strongest tornado known in Denmark.
 ESWD mentions that it may have reached F4 intensity.
 More than 100 buildings were damaged, some severely damaged.
-500 trees were uprooted or snapped on a plantation & Debris were carried 13 km.
+500 trees were uprooted or snapped on a plantation & debris was carried 13 km.
 Homes were badly damaged, or destroyed with roof loss or partial collapse.
 A well built brick apartment had its roof torn off and third floor half demolished, while other apartments in construction were severely damaged.